 - Green – nature, natural, freshness, growth, balance, peace.

 Green color combination in websites:

-Black is often associated with elegance, mystery, power and authority.
-It can also be associated with the unknown.
+- Black – elegance, mystery, power and authority; it can also be associated with the unknown.

-White means cleanness, purity, hygiene, both simplicity and sophistication.
-It has the property of making spaces look wider.
+- White – cleanness, purity, hygiene, simplicity and sophistication.

 Armed with good knowledge of the colors theory, you can further explore the magic of combining colors, test with different emotional implications, put color schemes at work for you.